 The Big Ten project is located along the northern margin of the of the Walker Lane belt in west-central Nevada.
-It occurs in an extensional, Tertiary-aged rhyolite volcanic centre analogous in age and setting of the Round Mountain gold mine (16 M oz gold) located approximately 50 km’s to the north, and the past producing Paradise Peak gold deposit located 110 km’s to the northwest, operated by FMC Mining Corp. between 1986 and 1994.
+It occurs in an extensional, Tertiary-aged rhyolite volcanic centre analogous in age and setting to the Round Mountain gold mine located approximately 50 km’s to the north where cumulative and ongoing mine production now exceeds 15 M ounces of gold (Kinross Gold Corporation), and to the past producing Paradise Peak gold deposit located 110 km’s to the northwest, operated by FMC Mining Corp. between 1986 and 1994.

 Based on reconnaissance surface exploration and airborne magnetic, radiometric and hyperspectral surveys, the Company now owns seven properties along the 20 km length of a structural corridor and mineral trend which bisects the entire Big Ten caldera, and is parallel to the eastern margin of the Walker Lane belt.
 There is ample evidence for focused alteration and gold and silver mineralization along the entire 20 km length of the controlling structure.
 The Big Ten volcanic center is clearly fertile for gold, and its potential is underscored by the gold endowment of the next volcanic center to the north at Round Mountain.
 VR’s land position on the Big Ten trend affords the unusual opportunity to explore and evaluate a complete epithermal gold system, both laterally and vertically.